2025/2026 Annual Savings Statement

 What is a flexible ISA?

-A flexible ISA means that you can take money out of your ISA and put it back within the same tax year without it counting further towards your annual ISA allowance, so long as you pay it back in before the end of the same tax year.
+A flexible ISA means that you can take money out of your ISA and put it back within the same tax year without it counting further towards your annual ISA allowance, as long as you pay it back in before the end of the same tax year.
 The Specific Terms for your account will tell you if your ISA is flexible.

 Do I need to pay tax on the interest I earn?